Disable Map Markers and Fast Travel

-If you are a die-hard role-player, you may find the quest markers and fast travel in Skyrim to be overly helpful.
-Fortunately, Skyrim gives you the option to selectively enable and disable fast travel and quest markers.
+If you are a die-hard role-player, you may find the quest markers and fast travel in Skyrim to be overly helpful; fortunately, the game gives you the option to selectively enable and disable fast travel and quest markers.

 You can add or remove quest markers for any quest by using the Journal (J).
 To enable or disable markers, just select the quest in the Journal.
 A small arrow pointer icon will appear to the right of the quest when it is selected.
 Markers for selected or active quests will appear on the map and the compass.
 They will disappear when you deselect the quest in the Journal.

 To enable markers for Miscellaneous quests, you have to select both the Miscellaneous quest and specific quests within the Miscellaneous tab.
 This requires an extra step, but it does give you a quick way to disable or enable all of the markers for all of your active Miscellaneous quests.

 Turning Off Floating Quest Markers

 Floating quest markers are the little icons that appear over doors, people, and locations in the game world that represent the next stage of your quest.
 With floating markers enabled, you always know who to talk to and which door to take to get to your next destination.

 If you prefer to challenge yourself, you can turn off the floating markers as well.

 To turn off a floating quest marker, just go into the Settings menu (Esc key by default) and select the Gameplay option.
 Scroll down to where it says "Show Floating Markers," and disable it by clicking on it.
 The game will save your settings when you exit, and when you resume playing, the markers will be gone.

 You can also disable quest markers by using the SkyrimPrefs.ini file, which is located in the Documents\My Games\Skyrim\ folder.
 As always, before making any changes to any .ini file, make a backup and save it in a safe place in case you screw something up and want to return to default settings.

 You will be looking for the following section: